Staff & Advisory Group

 B.A.
 (Spanish), Master’s (Social Studies of Science)

 Claire joined the SMC team in January 2020.
 She brings with her four years of community newsroom experience at the Advocate South newspaper in Te Anau, Southland, where she won Best Junior News Journalist (2018) at the New Zealand Community Newspaper Association Awards.
-Before that, she worked in several editorial roles at a textbook publisher and educational solutions provider in Boston, U.S.A.
+Before that, she worked in several editorial roles in the foreign languages department at a textbook publisher in Boston, U.S.A.
 She completed her Bachelor’s and Master’s degrees in Spain.
-She is passionate about headline puns, the Oxford comma, and using semicolons over em-dashes.

 Katrin O’Donnell – Media Advisor